First Black-owned coffee shop opening in St. Paul's Frogtown neighborhood

-Coffee shops have long been a peaceful environment for Shaunie Grigsby — the sound of beans grinding, people talking and a great playlist on in the background.
-The smell of coffee and the friendships that can form.
+Coffee shops have long been a peaceful environment for Shaunie Grigsby — the sounds of beans grinding, people talking and a great playlist in the background, the aroma of coffee, and the friendships that can form.

 Grigsby will soon serve up the lattes and sweet mochas she's perfected on her home espresso machine at Flava Café, which will become the first Black-owned coffee shop in St. Paul's Frogtown neighborhood this October.

-The coffee shop will be the anchor business at Frogtown Crossroads, a commercial and residential development on the northwest corner of University Avenue and Dale.
-It will also offer a career readiness and personal development program for girls, transgender and nonbinary youth of color between the ages of 16 to 24.
+The coffee shop will be the anchor business at Frogtown Crossroads, a commercial and residential development on the northwest corner of University Avenue and Dale Street.
+It will also offer a career-readiness and personal development program for girls, transgender and nonbinary youth of color ages 16 to 24.

-In addition to Flava Café, the development will house five or six other businesses, 40 units of affordable family housing and the Neighborhood Development Center (NDC) headquarters and entrepreneur training center, said Ben Johnson, NDC senior director of real estate.
+In addition to Flava Café, the development will house five or six other businesses, 40 units of affordable family housing and the Neighborhood Development Center headquarters and entrepreneur training center, said Ben Johnson, senior director of real estate for the center.

 When Grigsby relocated to the Twin Cities five years ago from Detroit, she learned about the history of the Black community in Rondo and Frogtown.